olgazju/ml_camp_2023/midterm_project/README.md

     ```

 3. Jupyter Notebook will open in your web browser, and you can create new notebooks or open existing notebooks from the browser interface.

-## Dataset

-**Movies Dataset**: My dataset, consisting of around 8000 rows, combines data from the OMDB and TMDB APIs and is saved in `data/movies.parquet`.

 ## Data Preparation and Cleaning